Volunteers flown to a lunch in Wiltshire.

 - Helicopters use lots more fuel than a fixed wing aircraft.
 So more fuel has to be provided down logistical routes.
 Such routes can be very fragile after disasters.

-Now our volunteers understand more of our context.
-This means they can give better advice.
+Now our they understand more of our context.
+So they can give better advice.

 Thank you Clive!
 Now many of our volunteers have flown in a helicopter!
 We have said thank you, and they can give even wiser advice.